 Santa Monica Creek Estate

-Assembledge’s conceptual masterplan for a property located in Santa Monica, California, is a remodel and addition of a residential compound set beside a creek.
+The conceptual master plan for the Santa Monica Creek Estate is a remodel and an addition of a residential compound set beside a creek in Santa Monica, California.

-A fragmented and confused site is transformed into an inseparable sanctuary hidden in plain sight through simple, yet powerful and purposeful interventions creating a single, cohesive estate.
+Initially, a fragmented site, the Santa Monica Creek Estate evolved into an inseparable sanctuary, hidden in plain sight through simple, yet powerful and purposeful interventions creating a single, cohesive estate.